Skip to main content

 LOW AVAILABILITY

-Vegan options exist but require communication.
-Many vegetable dishes can be prepared without dairy.
+Vegan eating is possible but you will need to explain what you want.
+Many vegetable dishes are made without dairy anyway.
 Stick to rice, beans, and vegetable-based sauces.

 gluten-free